sportstalk247/sdk-javascript/README.md

 Clients should implement `onPurgeEvent()` if there is any moderation.
 Purge events are used by the sportstalk SDK to let clients to know to remove messages that have been moderated as harmful or against policies and should be removed from the UI.

 ### onAdminCommand(response: ApiResult)
 `onAdminCommand` will be triggered on a successful server response when an admin command **is sent**.
+Admin commands often do not result in updates to getUpdates() so it's necessary to handle what happens based on API response.
 For instance, if an admin sends a purge command, `onAdminCommand` will be triggered when the purge command is sent, and `onPurgeEvent` will be triggered with the purge message is sent from the API.

 Note that if `onHelp` is set it will be triggered instead of onAdminCommand because there may be special considerations - loading a different screen, navigating to a website, etc.